Kilembe – Rwenzori Mountains trail Safari

 The walk down to Kalalama follows mainly down a rocky river; where in places you are required to rock hop down a long side the stream.
 The atmosphere is truly unique as the valley is closed in and often misty; creating the ideal environment for mosses and lichen.

-Then as we near Kalalama Camp, we pass through a flat valley dotted with Giant Lobelia.
-Some say this is one of the most beautiful sections of the entire trip.
-Finally, dine and sleep in Kalalama Camp which is perched on a high ridge overlooking the Kilembe valley and Kasese Town.
+Near Kalalama Camp, we shall pass through a flat valley dotted with Giant Lobelia.
+Apparently this is one of the most beautiful sections of the entire trip.
+Finally, dine and sleep in Kalalama Camp which is perched on a high ridge overlooking the Kilembe valley and Kasese town.

-Distance from Mutinda to Kalalama Camp is 5.1km plus from Kalalama to the Rangers post 11.6km.
+Distance from Mutinda to Kalalama Camp is 5.1 km and from Kalalama to the Rangers post 11.6 km.
 Then descend down through the bamboo forests which at times get boggy and slippery due to the mass of fallen leaves.
 During the wet season we cross to the ridge climbing to Samalira camp; just above the lunch spot on day one as the river above Musenge Rock Shelter may be very deep and fast flowing.
 However, during the dry season we continue directly down the ridge to Musenge shelter and down to the rangers post.
-Then after debriefing, we sign off and walk down to Trekkers Hostel.
-Some fast walkers have descended to the rangers post by midday.
-However majority of the people arrive at the rangers post around 1pm.
-Then enjoy a peaceful afternoon!
+Then after debriefing, we sign off and walk down to the hostel.
+Fast walkers can descend to the rangers post by midday.

-After a 2 hour drive to Fort Portal, you can stretch your legs by making a nice hike around some of the Crater Lakes in this Area.
-The views are stunning and with clear weather.
-You can even see the white peaks of the Rwenzori Mountains.
-Then you have lunch in Fort Portal as well (not included)
+After a 2 hour drive to Fort Portal, stretch your legs by making a nice hike around some of the most magnificent crater lakes in this Area.
+The views are stunning and with clear weather, you can even see the white peaks of the Rwenzori Mountains.
+After this hike, drive for 1 hour to Kibale Forest national park.

-On arrival, you will enter a completely different world… some serious monkey business!
-Although you are here specifically to track Chimps, the forest is home to at least 12 primate species including: the Red Tailed Monkey, Olive Baboon, Black and White Colobus Monkey, and the Blue Monkey.
-The bird life in the forest is also prolific and includes the beautiful Great Blue Turaco.
-If you are very lucky, you may even catch a glimpse of the meandering herd of Forest Elephant.
-Then you will stay at a nice middle class lodge, located on the edge of the forest.
+Upon arrival, enter a completely different world, and home to monkeys and other primates.
+Although chimpanzee trekking is the primary business here, the forest is also a proud home to at least 13 other primate species including: Red Tailed Monkey, Olive Baboon, Black and White Colobus Monkey, and the Blue Monkey.
+The bird life in the forest is also prolific and includes the beautiful Great Blue Turaco, a main resident in Bigodi wetland sanctuary.
+If you are very lucky, you may even catch a glimpse of the meandering herd of Forest Elephants.
+Relaxation and Overnight stay at the lodge.

-Today, you will track Chimpanzees and do a swamp walk.
 Kibale Forest boasts the highest number of primate species in the world; including our delightful cousins, the Chimpanzees.
-Today, in Uganda, there are approximately 4,950 Chimps left in the wild, which makes it a perfect place to spot them!
-(Although this cannot be guaranteed).
-During the trek, your ranger will point out the other species living in the forest, including birds, flora and fauna.
+Today, in Uganda, there are approximately 4,950 chimps left in the wild, which makes it a perfect place to spot them.
+(Although it cannot be guaranteed to view chimps).
+During the trek, a ranger will point out the other species living in the forest, including birds, flora and fauna.

-Your swamp walk (2-3 hours) will take you through grassland, small communities and some beautiful scenery; where the locals are likely to greet you with enthusiastic waves.
-It is usual to spot 3 or 4 different primate species during this walk, though the highlight is catching a glimpse of the Great Blue Turaco!
-If you are tired from the Chimpanzee tracking you can do this walk as well tomorrow morning.
+Bigodi swamp walk (2-3 hours) will take you through grassland, small communities and some beautiful scenery; where the locals are likely to greet you with enthusiastic waves.
+It is usual to spot 3 or 4 different primate species during this walk, though the highlight is catching a glimpse of the Great Blue Turaco.

 We are warmly waiting for your inquiry!